 How to identify a Professional Home Inspector in Ontario

-The following designations are from organisations that are Headquartered in Ontario of which we, the Ontario Association of Certified Home Inspectors, are one.
-These organisations have an auditable certification process with a single stream to each designation awarded.
+The following designations are from organizations that are Headquartered in Ontario of which we, the Ontario Association of Certified Home Inspectors, are one.
+These organizations have an auditable certification process with a single stream to each designation awarded.
 Two of the Organisations (CAHPI and the NHICC) have designations that are national.
-OntarioACHI and OAHI are specifically focused on provincial matters affecting the profession in Ontario.
+OntarioACHI and OAHI are specifically focused on provincial matters affecting the profession in Ontario

 |Any Inspector displaying this logo identifies that they are holding themselves out to be a fully paid-up member of the Ontario Association of Certified Home Inspectors, in good standing.

-This means that he or she has committed to conform at least to the Standards of Practice (SoP) and Code of Ethics (CoE) set out in this website and is accountable to the Disciplinary Processes and procedures of the Ontario Association of Certified Home Inspectors.
+This means that he or she has committed to conform at least to the Canadian Standards Association CAN/CSA A770-16 Home Inspection Standard and Code of Ethics (CoE) set out in this website and is accountable to the Disciplinary Processes and procedures of the Ontario Association of Certified Home Inspectors.

 The public can check these claims by checking their profile here